Samantabhadra (Bodhisattva): Gallery

 Tang dynasty (618-907) statue of Puxian at Longmen Grottoes in Luoyang, Henan, China.

 Tang dynasty (618-907) statues of Puxian surrounded by attendant bodhisattvas and a heavenly king at Foguang Temple in Wutai, Shanxi, China.

 Statue of Puxian at Tianlongshan Grottoes in Shanxi, China.
 Flanking a central statue of Shiyimian Guanyin together with the bodhisattvas Wenshu.

 Song dynasty (960-1279) painting of Puxian.
 Held at the Cleveland Museum of Art in Ohio, USA.

 Western Xia (1038-1227) mural of Puxian at the Yulin Cave in Gansu, China.

 Late Nanzhao (738-902) to early Dali period (937-1253) stone carving of Puxian as part of a triad together with the Buddha Piluzhena and the Bodhisattva Wenshu at the Shizhongshan Grottes in Dali Bai, Yunnan, China.

 Ming dynasty (1368-1644) statue of Puxian.
 Held at the Linden Museum in Stuttgart, Germany.
 Carved around 1500.

 Ming dynasty (1368-1644) statue of Puxian.
 Held at the National Museum of China in Beijing, China.

 Ming dynasty (1368 - 1644) statue of Puxian in Chongshan Temple, Shanxi, China.

 Qing dynasty (1644-1912) painting of Puxian with his six-tusked white elephant mount by Luo Ping.
 Held at the Shanghai Museum in Shanghai, China.

+Statue of Puxian on the summit of Mount Emei in Sichuan, China.

 Statue of Puxian in Baoning Temple in Changsha, Hunan, China.

 Statue of Puxian at Jiutian Chan Temple in Tiantan Garden in Shantou, Guangdong, China.

 Statue of Puxian at Yongqing Temple in Chengmai, Hainan, China.

 Statue of Puxian at the Daxiong Baodian of Zhaoshan Temple in Xiangtan, Hunan, China.

 Statue of Puxian at Zifu Temple in Zhuzhou, Hunan, China.

 Statue of Puxian at Jingshan Temple in Hangzhou, Zhejiang, China.

 Statue of Puxian at the Daxiong Baodian of Yuanguang Chan Temple in Taoyuan, Taiwan.

 Statue of Puxian at Zi Yun Yan in Taichung, Taiwan.

 Statue of Puxian at Bangka Lungshan Temple in Taipei, Taiwan.